Island Rail Corporation

 Interested in aligning with or contacting IRC?

-Should you want to know more about IRC's vision for rail on Vancouver Island and the benefits we can offer Indigenous Communities and all Peoples of our growing Island community, please contact the Island Rail Corporation team at islandrailcorp.com/contact or [email protected] or email us to schedule a callback.
+Should you want to know more about IRC's vision for rail on Vancouver Island and the benefits we can offer Indigenous Communities and all Peoples of our growing Island community, please contact the Island Rail Corp team at islandrailcorp.com/contact or [email protected] - email to schedule a callback.

 We welcome the support of all interested stakeholders in coming ‘On Board’!